Making an API Request¶

 A request body conveys information other than the request header and is generally sent in a structured format defined by the request header field Content-Type.

-The request body varies according to the APIs.
-Certain APIs do not require the request body, such as the GET and DELETE APIs.
+The request body varies between APIs.
+Some APIs do not require the request body, such as the APIs requested using the GET and DELETE methods.

 In the case of the API used to obtain a user token, the request parameters and parameter description can be obtained from the API request.
 The following provides an example request with a body included.
 Replace username, domainname, ********